alfinsrf/ForcePong/README.md

 <br>
 I'd like to explain the game I've created.
 Enjoy!
 <br>
-**Force Pong** is a variation of ping pong game where players move their characters up and down to prevent a bomb ball from exploding in their territory.
+**Force Pong** is a variation of ping pong games where players move their characters up and down to prevent a bomb ball from exploding in their territory.
 The objective is to explode the bomb ball 11 times in the opponent's territory in order to conquer the galaxy.

 <br>